 Don’t stress about your time.

 This is probably most important of all.
 Just deciding to run a marathon at all is amazing–don’t forget that.
+Like when you watch some running watch reviews.
 Relax.
 Be inspired by you.
 I recommend getting a squeem waist trainer so can use it while you prepare for your marathon.

 I seem to know quite a few exceptional athletes.
 I don’t count myself in that group.
 These people roll out of bed and run low-3 hour marathons without training.
 It’s not normal.